John Henry Hammond House: Hammond use

 Emily and John Hammond lived in the house with their five children and 16 staff.
+The 1910 United States census described the family as having employed numerous chauffeurs, maids. and governesses, in addition to a butler, kitchen staff, and a footman.
 When Carnegie tried to split the nearby parcel at 91st Street and Fifth Avenue and sell part of it to Lloyd Bryce in 1906, Sloane and his daughters all opposed the sale.
 Had Bryce's house been built, it would have abutted the Burden House's western wall, violating a restriction that required that any building on that site be set back from the Burden House's western facade.
 The Sloanes filed a lawsuit which prevented Carnegie from selling that plot to anyone; they dropped their suit against Carnegie in 1914, when the lot at the corner with Fifth Avenue was sold to Otto Hermann Kahn.
 The land lot immediately to the east, which was still owned by Carnegie, was resold in 1909 and became the site of John B. Trevor Sr.'s mansion, which was completed in 1911.

-When the Hammonds lived in the building, it was decorated with "the undistinguished but expensive stock" of the W. & J. Sloane company, as Emily Hammond had wanted to avoid any ostentatious furniture.
-After John Hammond Jr. was born in 1910, a painting of John Jr. holding a Pekingese was mounted onto the wall.
-The 1910 United States census described the family as having employed numerous chauffeurs, maids. and governesses, in addition to a butler, kitchen staff, and a footman.
-One daughter, Rachel Hammond Breck, noted that her mother's parties never went for long, mainly due to her not serving alcohol.
-At dinnertime, it took a long time to transport food from the basement to the kitchen; according to one of the Hammond daughters, Adele Hammond Emery, her father joked that "he'd never had a hot meal".
+When the Hammonds lived in the building, they decorated it with unassuming yet expensive items from W. & J. Sloane company, as Emily Hammond had wanted to avoid any ostentatious furniture.
+After John Hammond Jr. was born in 1910, a painting of him holding a Pekingese was mounted onto the wall.
 Growing up in the house, John Jr. became familiar with jazz music by age eight, in part because he often heard it being played in servants' bedrooms.
-The house routinely hosted concerts with three hundred guests at concerts, and jazz musicians frequented the house, including Benny Goodman, who later John Jr.'s sister Alice.
+The house routinely hosted concerts with three hundred guests, and jazz musicians frequented the house, including Benny Goodman, who later married John Jr.'s sister Alice.
 John Jr. and his sister Emily often gave concerts to guests.

-Even after John Jr. had moved out of the house, he ate dinner with his family there every week.
+After John Jr. had moved out of the house, he ate dinner with his family there every week.
+At dinnertime, it took a long time to transport food from the basement to the kitchen; according to one of the Hammond daughters, Adele Hammond Emery, her father joked that "he'd never had a hot meal".
 The house also hosted events such as fundraising benefits, receptions and meetings for various neighborhood groups, and debutante balls.
 In addition, the house hosted wedding receptions for Adele Hammond and Alice Hammond in 1927.
+One daughter, Rachel Hammond Breck, noted that her mother's parties at the house never lasted long, mainly because she did not serve alcohol.
 Originally, the Hammond House and several other houses along the block were restricted to residential use because of a covenant placed by Andrew Carnegie.
 When Kahn died in 1934, Kahn's estate sought to sell their house to the Convent of the Sacred Heart, a private girls' school, and the restriction was lifted.